callme-pantera/CSL-Prototype/README.md

 These are some of the points I wanted to include in my Cybersecurity Lab:

 - Containers
-- VMs
-- Testing Environment
+- Testing environment
+- Firewall and monitoring tools
+- Private network for protection against external threats
+- VLANs
 - Kali Linux
-- Firewall / monitoring tools
-- Private network for protection from external threats
-- VLANs
--

 <br>